Rhydycroesau: 19th century

 The former Rectory was built in 1840 from the local stone for £1,260, which included constructing the church and village school, now the village hall, into the bargain.
 The church is in Wales, and the rectory is in England, the only such instance in modern times.

 The first Rector was the Reverend Robert Williams, appointed in 1837.
 A native of Conwy, where his father was the Vicar, he was educated at Christ Church, Oxford (MA).
 He was a renowned scholar of his time, who wrote the Biography of Eminent Welshmen and the Cornish Dictionary.
 In 1835, whilst curate of Llangernyw, he published The History and Antiquities of the town of Aberconwy.
 In 1879, Reverend Williams left to become the Rector of Culmington, near Ludlow, where he died in 1881.

 He was described as "ponderous and pedantic, big and burly, waddling as he walked with three or four pupils at his heels."
+The 1861 census gives details of his household.
+He had two sisters, a dairymaid, a housemaid, and two farm servants living in.
 One of his favourite sayings was that "a goose is a very awkward bird, being a little too much for one, but not enough for two."
-The 1861 census lists two sisters, a dairymaid, a housemaid, and two farm servants in his household; he was said to be a dull preacher who reused sermons in a monotone and “maintained a congregation of as many as a dozen worshippers.”
+He was a dull preacher, using the same sermons repeatedly, reading them in a monotone.
+He was not much liked by his parishioners and maintained a congregation of as many as a dozen worshippers.

-Two more vicars followed: the Reverend Richard Richardson-Jones (1879–1908) and the Reverend William Arthur Morris (until 1949), who “both proved more popular with the burgeoning congregation.”
+Two more vicars followed: the Reverend Richard Richardson-Jones from 1879 until 1908, and the Reverend William Arthur Morris until 1949.
+Both were more popular figures, and congregations regularly reached 100 or more.

 20th century

 In 1920, the Church in Wales was disestablished, and a referendum was held in the village to decide if the Church should go to the Church of England or the Church in Wales.
 The vote was in favour of the Church of England, and so it is to this day, one of the few Church of England churches situated in Wales.
 The church continues to hold regular services.

-In 1951, the church sold the Rectory into private hands; it was bought by a dentist and his family.
-According to first-hand accounts recorded by later owners, the house was “always cold and almost totally without carpets.
-Water was pumped from a well and up to five fires had to be laid and lit each morning to provide any warmth at all.
-The place was, at times, in a state of near collapse.”
+In 1951, the church sold the Rectory into private hands and bought by a dentist and his family.
+First-hand accounts indicate that the house was always cold and almost without carpets.
+Water was pumped from a well, and up to five fires had to be laid and lit each morning to provide any warmth.
+The place was, at times, in a state of near collapse.

 It was not until 1981 that the then-owners opened the Rectory to the public, first as a restaurant and subsequently as a hotel.

-Village school / village hall

-The former village school was built in 1840, contemporaneously with the church and rectory.
-It now serves as the village hall.
-The main part of the current hall building is dated 1850, as indicated by an inscription on the building (captured in a photograph held on Geograph).
-Records from 2009 note that the village hall received an installation grant for an entrance porch, suggesting renovation or extension activities were completed around that time.
+The village school is now the village hall, and has been substantially extended recently due to the high level of local activities held there.